|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 Days 8–16 or 18 Green River to Hite Crossing

-We begin our final leg of the trip as we enter the redrock wonders of Labyrinth Canyon and Stillwater Canyon.
+We begin our final leg of the trip as we enter the red rock wonders of Labyrinth Canyon and Stillwater Canyon.
 We may explore many magnificent gorges in side canyons such as Three Canyon, hike up to the River Post Office or discover the secrets hidden in Two Mile Canyon, Fort Bottom, Shot, or Water Canyon.
-We might stop to hike to ancient granaries, thousand-year-old ruins and intriguing petroglyphs or a Denis Julien inscription, an explorer who traversed this area even before Powell and his crew.
+We might stop to hike to ancient granaries, thousand-year-old structures and intriguing petroglyphs, or a Denis Julien inscription an explorer who traversed this area even before Powell and his crew.

 “There is an exquisite charm in our ride down the beautiful canyon.
 We are all in fine spirits.
 Now and then we whistle or shout or discharge a pistol, to listen to the reverberations among the cliffs.
 We name this Labyrinth Canyon.”
 J.W.
 Powell, July 15th, 1869

 After the Green winds us through convoluted twists and turns we happily reach the Confluence.
 Now that the waters of the Colorado River join our party, Cataract Canyon begins, hinting at the whitewater to come.
 As we leave Stillwater Canyon, the Green’s 730+ mile journey from Wyoming continues on what is now the Colorado, mightier than before.
 Our anticipation grows.

 “Late in the afternoon the water becomes swift; an hour brings us to the junction of the Grand and Green.
 These streams unite in solemn depths, more than 1200 feet below the general surface of the country.”
 J.W.
 Powell, July 17, 1869